-The RPB will hold a stakeholder forum on May 2 at the Portsmouth Public Library in Portsmouth, New Hampshire.
+The RPB held a stakeholder forum on May 2 at the Portsmouth Public Library in Portsmouth, New Hampshire.

 Informational Webinar on Plan Implementation